 Bridge tolls can be paid in US or Canadian dollars.

 Go to the bathroom before you get in line to cross the border!
 Waits at the border are on average about 15 min. to get through customs.

 All tolls are electronic.
 You will be billed by mail for any tolls you owe from driving in Canada.

 Speed limits are listed in kilometers per hour, as opposed to miles per hour.
 Most US cars will have a smaller speedometer for kilometers below the speedometer for miles per hour.
 Common speeds are (roughly):

 If you are using your phone for directions, the directions will continue as long as you started them while you were connected to Wi-Fi or data, even if you lost your data connection once you cross the border to Canada.

-Thanks for reading!
+Thanks for reading about the real life Stars Hollow towns in Canada!
 I hope you find this information helpful!

 Planning a trip to Canada?

-Save the pin below for future trip planning:
+Save one of the pins below for future trip planning: